Apply to Hillsdale

 Early Admission Candidates earning a diploma before the completion of a full four years of secondary school will be considered for admission on the same basis as others.
 Only candidates of unusual qualifications will be granted admission before receiving a diploma, and then only with the written recommendation and consent of the secondary school concerned.
 Some high schools permit highly-qualified students to earn the high school diploma by substituting all or part of the first year at an accredited college for the high school senior year.

-Note for Homeschool Students: Homeschool students must submit a transcript from a homeschooling guild or association, or if unavailable, detailed course descriptions along with proficiency levels and textbooks used.
+Note for Homeschool Students: Homeschool students must submit a transcript from a homeschooling guild or association.
+If transcripts are unavailable we encourage you to consider FastTranscripts.com offered in concert with the Home School Legal Defense Association (HSLDA).
+Or, we will accept detailed course descriptions along with proficiency levels and textbooks used.
 One letter of recommendation for homeschool students should be from the primary educator, and the other should come from someone besides a friend or relative who can speak to the student's ability to complete a rigorous program of academic study.